faizalrf/documentation/MariaDB OPS Guide.md

 There is no need to reset master/slave at this time or the need to do `skip-slave-start`

-## Promoting a Slave node to a Master
+## Promoting a Slave node to a Master Manually

 Finally the process of manually promoting one of the slave nodes as the new Master